denten-books/plain-text/5-surface.md

 > e.g., ease in correction, economy in reuse, simplicity of equipment,
 > compactness of recorded data, etc." [@youngquist_magnetic_1961, 1].

-The magnetic reader was a flat book-like box.
-Youngquist and Hanes proposed to fill its cover plate with a transparent liquid that would host "visible, weakly ferromagnetic crystals."
-When sandwiched between the two plates, a piece of magnetic tape would activate the crystals to align with the embedded inscription.
-The top plate would then reveal the underlying magnetic symbol's "visible outlines" [@youngquist_magnetic_1961, 1].
+The magnetic reader consisted of two hinged plates.
+Youngquist and Hanes proposed to fill its covers with a transparent liquid that would host "visible, weakly ferromagnetic crystals."
+When sandwiched between the plates, a piece of magnetic tape would activate crystals, which would in turn align with the embedded inscription.
+The top plate would finally reveal the signal's "visible outlines."[@youngquist_magnetic_1961, 1]

 !["The positioning of a magnetic recording card for visual observation of symbols recorded thereon," from [@youngquist_magnetic_1961, 1]](images/youngquist.png)

-Yet a problem remained.
-Data, arranged along the length of a narrow magnetic tape, had to be transcribed into a different shape on a broad sheet.
-The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit that bridged the structural differences.
-The IBM Composer restored some of the formatting lost in transition between paper and magnet.
+From the lack of acknowledgement in the literature, we can surmise that magnetic readers did not find widespread use.
+The problem remained: tape and paper were physically incompatible.
+Data plowed into a broad sheet's expanse had to be transformed along the length of a narrow groove.
+The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit that attempted to bridge the structural differences between media.
+The IBM Composer restored some of the formatting lost in transition between paper and plastic.
 For example, it added capabilities for margin control and text justification.
 The original IBM Composer unit justified margins (its chief innovation over the typewriter) by asking the operator to type each line twice: "one rough typing to determine what a line would contain, and a second justified typing" [@morgan_ibm_1968, 69].
 After the "first typing," an indicator mechanism calculated the variable spacing needed to achieve paragraph justification.
-The formatting and content of each line thus required separate input passes to achieve the desired result.
+The formatting and content of each line thus required separate input passes to achieve the desired result in print.

 +-------------------+---------------+-------------------------------+
 |  Model            | Year          | Technologies                  |